Announcing QCon AI: Focusing on Practical, Scalable AI Implementation for Engineering Teams

 This new capability is compatible with all testing frameworks, and the AWS documentation provides examples for popular languages and frameworks like Django, Elixir, Go, Java (Maven), Javascript (Jest), Kotlin, PHPUnit, Pytest, Ruby (Cucumber), and Ruby (RSpec).
 For frameworks with specific requirements for test file lists, CodeBuild provides the CODEBUILD_CURRENT_SHARD_FILES environment variable, which contains a newline-separated list of test files for the current shard.

-Parallel test execution in AWS CodeBuild is available today in all AWS Regions where CodeBuild is offered, across all three compute modes: on-demand, reserved capacity, and AWS Lambda compute, with no additional cost beyond the standard CodeBuild pricing for the resources used.
+Parallel test execution in AWS CodeBuild is available today in all AWS regions where CodeBuild is offered, across all three compute modes: on-demand, reserved capacity, and AWS Lambda compute, with no additional cost beyond the standard CodeBuild pricing for the resources used.

 About the Author